virendrashakya/ticket-booking/README.md

       > run migration
       > run seeds.rb
       >
-  * after this write "rasils s" on root directory on terminal
+  * after this write "rails s" on root directory on terminal
   * The application will boot on 3000 port by default

  # Access the application